hoehnalab/hoehnalab.github.io/updates/evolution2024.md

 <br>

 1. Basanta Khakurel -
-An Efficient Model of Heterotachy
+An efficient heterotachy model for morphological phylogenetics.

 2. Gustavo Darlim -
-Crocs
+Incorporation of cryptic species affects diversification dynamic analysis in Crocodylia.

 3. Alessio Capobianco -
-TECTOR
+Among-character rate variation and the quest for an appropriate morphological model in Bayesian phylogenetics.

 4. Sebastian Höhna -
-RevBayes 2.0
+RevBayes 2.0: New Features and Applications.

 5. Haoqing Du -
-Gene Family Evolution in Fireflies
+Gene Family Evolution Modeling in RevBayes with Examples in Fireflies.

 6. Bjørn T. Kopperud -
-PESTO
+Phylogenetic Estimation of Shifts in the Tempo of Origination.

 7. Priscila Lau -
-State-Dependent OU
+A Bayesian joint inference approach to model continuous trait adaptation using the state dependent Ornstein-Uhlenbeck model.